marioguerriero/obi/master/README.md

 In every case, the two highest levels are the "one job one cluster", with high-performance or not.
 All the lower level can be fully customizable.
 The policy `0` is the `time-based`, policy `1` is the `count-based`.

+The `autoscalingFactor` is the factor to tune the autoscaler behaviour.
+For example, a scaling factor equal to 0.25 means that only 25% of the estimated needed nodes will be created in the cluster.
+Tuning this parameter you can make the autoscaler less/more conservative.
+In the configuration file you could configure `autoscalingFactorOneJobOneCluster` and `autoscalingFactorOneJobOneClusterHP`, the autoscaling factor for the two highest levels in the scheduler.